 • When dealing with thermal pads, use an assembly shop rather than a through-hole.
 It is only be attained by introducing openings with a windowpane design inside the solder coat stencil above the pad.
 This eliminates the effect of outgassing and solder merging during the designing process.

-• Use the BGA package’s location to always lookout for a via clearance and least trace in the routed components.
+• Use the BGA package’s location to always lookout for a via clearance and the least trace in the routed components.

 • Always fill the assembly of your via-in-pad.

-• Use a pre-determined short trace to separate a via from its pad when assembling for a dog bone.
+• Use a pre-determined short trace to separate a via from its pad when assembling a dog bone.

 PCB manufacturers add extra treatment on vias to help increase the PCB’s thermal performance.
 These additional treatments also help eliminate several assembling issues such as filling, covering, plugging, and conductive filling.
 Suitable treatments on vias are essential as they assist in eliminating costly troubleshooting works.